DhivinX/turbo-starter/README.md

 # 5. Dev: Run API project with hot reload
 # Note that you need to create the .env file in the project root directory beforehand

-# You can copy the .env.example file and rename it to .env
+# You should copy the .env.example file and rename it to .env
-cp .env.example .env.local
+cp .env.example .env

 # Then you can configure database access and other server settings
 pnpm dev-api # or make dev-api